-• Dr. K.K.
-Yadav joined the very high energy gamma-ray astronomy programme of BARC after graduating from BARC Training School in 1997 and has participated in the development of India's first imaging gamma ray telescope TACTIC which is operational at Mount Abu.
-He obtained his Ph.D degree from Mumbai University in 2011.
-Currently he is involved with the various developmental aspects of the 21m-diameter MACE (Major Atmospheric Cherenkov Experiment) telescope which has been recently installed at a high altitude (4200 m) astronomical site Hanle in North India.
+• Dr V K Dhar joined the Very High Energy gamma-ray astronomy programme of BARC in 1990 and has participated in the development of India's first imaging gamma-ray telescope TACTIC which is operational at Mt Abu.
+He obtained his Ph.D degree from Homi Bhabha National institute, Mumbai in 2014.
+Currently he is involved with various developmental aspects of the 21m-diameter MACE (Major Atmospheric Cherenkov Experiment) telescope which is being installed at high altitude (~4200 m) astronomical site Hanle in North India.